Lucas Brennan

 Lucas Brennan (born June 3, 2000) is an American mixed martial artist and jiujitsu practitioner.
-He is a five-time finalist in the Brazilian-Jiu-Jitsu world championships and a two-time world champion who is currently signed to Bellator MMA.
-As of June 28, 2022, he is #10 in the Bellator Featherweight Rankings.
+He is a five-time finalist in the Brazilian-Jiu-Jitsu world championships and a two-time world champion.
+He was formerly with Bellator MMA, where he had his first 10 professional bouts.

 Early life and education

 Brennan was born in Irvine, California, in 2000, his family moved to Aubrey, Texas, later in 2006 where he was raised in North Texas.
 In 2011, Brennan began training in BJJ in middle school.
 He is the son of American mixed martial artist Chris Brennan.

 Brennan graduated Cum Laude from Frisco High School, class of 2018.
 He was formerly enrolled at the University of North Texas (UNT) in the College of Visual Arts and Design, before leaving to give full commitment to his already ongoing mixed martial arts (MMA) career.
 Prompted by his signing at age 19 with Bellator prior to his sophomore year.